 - Weigh out your desired features.
 Try to establish a balance between features and budget so you can get the benefits you desire without spending more than you can afford.

 - Don’t be tempted to spend hundreds on a telescope that you probably won’t know how to use.
-Start with a good, inexpensive beginner scope and work your way up to the intermediate and advanced models (that will subsequently be more expensive).
+Start with a good, inexpensive beginner scope.
+You work your way up to the intermediate and advanced models (that will subsequently be more expensive).

 Cheap but Good Telescopes

-As our telescope buying guide is particularly for beginners, we want to recommend a few popular telescope models that will help you get started and that won’t leave your wallet empty at the end of your purchase.
+As our telescope buying guide is particularly for beginners, we want to recommend a few popular telescope models that will help you get started.
+We focused on models that won’t leave your wallet empty at the end of your purchase.

 Celestron 127 EQ PowerSeeker Telescope

 The Celestron 127 EQ PowerSeeker Telescope takes the gold as the #1 best-selling telescope on Amazon.
 It is incredibly affordable for the value it offers.
 The current price is $172 (5% less than its original price) and has free shipping when ordered on Amazon.

 It has a nice average customer rating of 4 out of 5 stars.
 Another good pint is that it comes with considerably more positive reviews than negative ones.

 Orion 09007 SpaceProbe 130ST Equatorial Reflector Telescope

 Another Amazon best-seller that doesn’t cost a fortune is the Orion 09007 SpaceProbe 130ST Equatorial Reflector Telescope.
 It is a bit more expensive than the 127 EQ PowerSeeker sold by Celestron.
 But taking this into consideration it is still a very inexpensive telescope, part of the under $500 category.